antonmry/jexler/side/guide/guide.md

 ###ShellTool

-This tool helps to run shell commands:
+This tool helps to run shell commands.
+(Note that there are already at least two standard ways of doing this with Groovy APIs, which may or may not be more convenient depending on your use case.)

     shellTool = new ShellTool()
     result = shellTool.run("echo 'hello world'")
     log.trace(result.toString())

-There are two setters:
+There are the following setters:

 * `setWorkingDirectory(File dir)`:
    Set working directory for the command;